commaai/comma2k19/README.md

    |                  pseudorange_rate (m/s),
    |                  pseudorange_rate_std (m/s)]
    +--raw_gnss_ublox: every row represents a measurement
-                      of 1 sattelite at 1 epoch can easily be manipulated with laika.
+                      of 1 satellite at 1 epoch can easily be manipulated with laika.
                       [prn (nmea_id, see laika),
                        week of gps_time of reception (gps_week),